access-ci-org/ipf/docs/INSTALL.md

     by the user that runs the information gathering workflows.

--   Submit an XSEDE ticket to authorize your server to publish XSEDE's RabbitMQ services.
+-   Submit an ACCESS ticket to authorize your server to publish ACCESS's RabbitMQ services.
 If you will authenticate via X.509, include the output of 'openssl x509 -in path/to/cert.pem -nameopt RFC2253 -subject -noout' in your ticket.
 If you will authenticate via